-“For it is by grace you have been saved through faith—and this not from yourselves, it is the gift of God—not by works, so that no one can boast.”
+“For by grace you have been saved through faith, and that not of yourselves, it is the gift of God; not by works, so that no one can boast.”

 Ephesians 2:8-9